What Are Advantage and Advantix

 As an added precautionary measure, always be sure to carefully read all of the labels on any medications or treatments, including all of the fine print, before using them on your dog.

-It is never a bad idea to also have someone else double check the labelling also to be sure that you both come to the same conclusion as to whether or no the product is safe for any animals that might come into contact with it during the course of the treatment.
+It is never a bad idea to also have someone else double check the labeling also to be sure that you both come to the same conclusion as to whether or no the product is safe for any animals that might come into contact with it during the course of the treatment.